aaryansaroha98/ARFinger-/README.md

 - Move validation for all pieces
 - Prevents moves that would leave the king in check
 - Turn-based gameplay for two players
-- Graphical interface with a chessboard
+- Graphical interface with custom-drawn chess piece icons on a chessboard

 ## Requirements